johnwcowan/pdp8x/arch.md

 most significant bits (0xF000) of IR.
 The 21 most significant bits of PC (0xFFFFF800) are copied to Y, and the 11 least significant bits of IR are set to 0.
-Then PC is set to PC + 1, but if PC is 0xFFFFFFFF, then its new value is 0x00000000.
+Then PC is set to PC + 1, but if PC is equal to the last word on the last existing page, then set PC to 0.

 ## Memory-referencing instructions

-Every instruction except the ones whose OP register contains 0x6, 0x7, 0xE, or 0xF is a memory-referencing instruction (MRI), all of which have the same basic format.
+Every instruction except the ones whose OP register contains 0x6, 0x7, 0xE, or 0xF is a memory-referencing instruction (MRI), all of which have the same format.
 The Y register is set in a common way for all MRIs, and then the value of OP specifies exactly what to do with Y and the user-visible registers of the PDP-8/X.